 “I heard something.
 What the hell’s going on?”

 “I told you already.”

-“You mean the Devil, Frankie?
+“You mean the Devil?
 This is too much.
-I just need to know what’s really going on with you…or maybe you need to spend the night in a motel.”
+I just need to know what’s really going on with you.
+Are you on drugs?
+Maybe you need to spend the night in a motel.”